ofiryaish/guideseq_parallelized/README.md

 [![Python versions][python-shield]][python-url]
 [![Platforms][platform-shield]][python-url]

-# guideseq: The GUIDE-Seq Analysis Package
+# guideseq: The GUIDE-Seq Analysis Package - A Parallelized Version

-The guideseq package implements our data preprocessing and analysis pipeline for GUIDE-Seq data.
+The guideseq package implements Shengdar Q Tsai lab data preprocessing and analysis pipeline for GUIDE-Seq data.
 It takes raw sequencing reads (FASTQ) and a parameter manifest file (.yaml) as input and produces a table of annotated off-target sites as output.
+In This version, We added the following:
+- Support in multi-processing in UMItag, Consolidate, and Align steps.
+This is essential as the pipeline can take days for big FASTQ files.
+    - To run the pipeline with N processes, add the flag `--n_workers N` to the execution command.
+- Skipping some steps in the GUIDE-Seq pipeline.
+It is useful when partial steps are already completed.
+    - To run the pipeline starting from the stage after demultiplexing/UMItaging/consolidating/aligning, add the flag `--skip_demultiple`/`--skip_umitag`/`--skip_consolidate`/`--skip_align` to the execution command.

+See [Getting Set Up](#setup) and [Running the Full Analysis Pipeline](#full_pipeline) for the recommended install for this version and an example of an execution command.

+If you have a disk space problem with your system /temp folder, you can change its default location by changing the environment variable `TMPDIR` (for example, in CentOS, `export TMPDIR=/new/temp/folder/path`).

 ## Table of Contents
 - [Features](#features)